 The researchers found that this sort of sign encouraged more stealing (it tripled the amount of theft) because it was evidence that many other people were already stealing from the forest.
 Instead of discouraging people, it made them more confident that stealing was “okay.”

-In our case, an example of a testimonial that would case the same problem would read like this:
+In our case, an example of a customer testimonial that would cause the same problem would read like this:

 “Like so many others, I have been writing testimonials incorrectly for years until I read this article.” –John Q. Wrongness

 Here are some KissMetrics pointers for getting the most out of your social proof (testimonials in our case):

 This is based on a recent study published in the Psychonometric Bulletin and Review stating that pictures next to examples of social proof tend to inflate the subjective measure of truth.

 2. Include testimonials from people who demographically match your buyer personas.